cpldcpu/LPC812breakout/README.md

 The four pins on the top side (5V,RX,TX,GND) can be used to connect a cheap USB to serial adapter (<$2 on ebay) and program the device via the internal bootloader using FlashMagic.

+ * FlashMagic can be downloaded [here](http://www.flashmagictool.com/).
+ * Developer environemt and LPC800 datasheets by NXP can be found  [here](http://www.lpcware.com/content/device/lpc800).

 The entire board with LPC812 is smaller than a DIP LPC1114.
 See below for size comparison.

 Bonus: Eagle Library for all LPC800 parts